gitwithmch/py-faster-rcnn-imagenet/README.md

 ## Experiment
 This is the mean/median AP of different iterations.The highest mean AP falls in 90000 iterations.
 ![](https://github.com/andrewliao11/py-faster-rcnn/blob/master/asset/mAP_imagenet.png?raw=true)
-The original Faster R-CNN states that they can achieve 59.9% mAP on PASCAL VOC 2007, which only contains 20 categories.
+The original Faster R-CNN states that they can achieve **59.9% mAP** on PASCAL VOC 2007, which only contains 20 categories.
 The result of mine is relatively low compared to the original work.
 However, this is the trade-off since we increase the diversity of the object categories.
-My network can achieve 33.1% mAP.
+My network can achieve **33.1% mAP**.
+The low accuracy is due to:
+- Smaller dataset( ImageNet validation1 )
+- Diverse object category
 So here I present the result of the overlapped category.
-My model achieves 48.7% mAP from the object category that appears in PASCAL VOC 2007 (12 categories), which is much higher than that of 200 categories.
+My model achieves **48.7% mAP** from the object category that appears in PASCAL VOC 2007 (12 categories), which is much higher than that of 200 categories.
 ![](https://github.com/andrewliao11/py-faster-rcnn/blob/master/asset/mAP_overlap.png?raw=true)
 And I also present the mAP for each category in ImageNet
 ![](https://github.com/andrewliao11/py-faster-rcnn/blob/master/asset/mAP_200.png?raw=true)